shawngraham/cdh2020/content/en/tutorials/excel.md

 When you install RCurl, you _might_ see a 'warning' pop up in the console, saying that the package was built under an earlier version of R. That's ok; most of the time, that won't have an impact on us.
 {{< /notice >}}

-Now, we're going to reach out onto the web and grab a table of historical data (a subsection of the colonial newspapers database created by [Melodee Breals](https://www.lboro.ac.uk/research/crcc/about/people/melodee-beals/)) and import it into R. We do that like this:
+Now, we're going to reach out onto the web and grab a table of historical data.
+The data is a subsection of the colonial newspapers database created by [Melodee Beals](https://www.lboro.ac.uk/research/crcc/about/people/melodee-beals/) that I pulled together some time ago.
+We are going to import it into R. We do that like this:

 ```R
 x <- getURL("https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv", .opts = list(ssl.verifypeer = FALSE))
 ```

 See what happened there?
-We created a variable called `x` (could've called it `newspapers` or whatever you like) and told R to load the page url and deposit its results _into_ that variable.
+We created a variable called `x` (could've called it `newspapers` or whatever you like) and told R to load the page url using the `getURL` command that the `RCurl` made available to us, and deposit its results _into_ that variable.

+---

 {{< notice warning "Error on 'getURL'" >}}
 Windows users _might_ get an error about the 'getURL' command.
 This command is part of the RCurl package, and plumbing the chain of dependencies to fix this is beyond us at the moment.